GMOD/jbrowse-components/products/jbrowse-react-linear-genome-view/README.md

 [`@fontsource/roboto`](https://www.npmjs.com/package/@fontsource/roboto) package
 to your project and import it in your root `index.js`.

+### Note on webpack 5

+There is a breaking change with webpack 5 where there is no longer auto-polyfilling for node core modules.
+To use this package most effectively, it is recommended to use webpack 4.

+[Here](https://garrettjstevens.github.io/jbrowse-react-linear-genome-view-demo/) is a working example of [@jbrowse/react-linear-genome-view](https://www.npmjs.com/package/@jbrowse/react-linear-genome-view) running with create-react-app 4.

 ## Academic Use

 This package was written with funding from the [NHGRI](https://genome.gov/) as